Cutting meat consumption in half would reduce food-related greenhouse emissions up to 70%

 Health and climate change are greatly intertwined.
 The livestock industry poses a particularly interesting challenge on this front.
-It's one of the top contributors to climate change, representing 14.5 percent of all anthropogenic green house gas emissions, according to the UN.
-And it's one of the tastiest industries out there—no one is giving up meat unless given a tasty alternative, like lab-grown meat.
+It's one of the top contributors to climate change, representing 14.5 percent of all anthropogenic greenhouse gas emissions, according to the UN.
+And it's one of the tastiest industries out there — no one is giving up meat unless given a tasty alternative, like lab-grown meat.

 Researchers aren't suggesting everyone goes vegan or even vegetarian.
 They propose a very reasonable diet: cutting meat consumption by about 50 percent and supplementing that loss in meat with a more plant-based diet.
-The results show the environment and human health would benefit greatly if we pursued this shift in lifestyle.
+The results suggest the environment and human health would benefit greatly if we pursued this shift in lifestyle.

 Convincing everyone to part with even a piece of such a huge cultural tradition will be a matter of personal choice.
 Governments certainly aren't going to step in and regulate.

 “There is a deep reluctance to engage because of the received wisdom that it is not the place of governments or civil society to intrude into people's lives and tell them what to eat," said Rob Bailey, the author of a different study on meat and dairy consumption.
 Remember when Mayor Bloomberg tried to ban over-sized sodas in New York City?
 It did not go over well.